 Frederick Meinert Jr. was born in the late 1730s or early 1740s in the Oley Valley of Philadelphia County, now Berks County, PA, the son of Friedrich and Eva Maria (Weber) Meinert Sr.

-Probably out of ignorance on how to spell German names, local officials frequently wrote the name of this branch of the family “Meinder.”
+Probably out of an inability to spell German names, local officials frequently wrote the name of this branch of the family “Meinder.”
 Some members of this family who moved west to Wisconsin and Iowa in the 1850s eventually dropped the "e" and spell the name “Minder.”
 In addition to these two spellings, on some of the land records in Berks County the name is spelled "Miner" or "Meiner."

 Frederick owned a farm in Rockland Township, which was created out of the larger Oley Township in 1758.
-On his tract, he ran a grist mill and a saw mill and also labored as a "cordwainer."
+On his tract, he ran a grist mill and a saw mill and also labored as a "cordwainer" -- a shoemaker.
 In September 1769, he purchased a 290-acre farm in Oley Township from a group of investors in London, known as the Pennsylvania Land Company.
-In 1775 they acquired more acreage.
+In 1775 he acquired additional tracts.
 One of the contracts was written completely in German.
-The total amount of land he owned was l,108-acres.
+Over time, the total amount of land he owned was l,108 acres.

 When the Revolutionary War ended, all males had to sign the oath of allegiance to the new government.
 Frederick Meiner, as his name was written, is listed in the book The Names of Persons Who Took the Oath of Allegiance in Berks County Pennsylvania, and signed June 1, 1778.
 Since he was illiterate, someone else wrote out the name, spelling it "Fridrick Minner."
 Frederick made an "X" between his first and last names as his mark.
 The original book containing this record (Book D, Volume 1) is on file today at the Berks County Historical Society in Reading, PA.